What is Coconut Flour?

 Tips for Cooking with Coconut Flour

-- Also to counteract how dry coconut flour is, and to provide some structure to the dish, recipes will often call for using a lot of eggs.
-If you don’t eat eggs, you can substitute ground flaxseed or chia seed and water, or arrowroot and tapioca starch.
+Also to counteract how dry coconut flour is, and to provide some structure to the dish, recipes will often call for using a lot of eggs.
+If you don’t eat eggs, you can use a substitute like ground flaxseed, chia seed and water, or arrowroot and tapioca starch.
 Or, if you do eat eggs but don’t want the fat and calories, you can get away with only using the egg whites.

 10 Delicious Uses for Coconut Flour